 - research the employer and industry (refer to the information in the previous career stages)

-- read the job application again
+- read your job application and the advertisement again

 - visualise a perfect interview